 About the Gardens of Fanshawe College and A.M.
 Cuddy Gardens

 The image of the Forest City is being actively pursued and developed on the main campus of Fanshawe College.
 Through the ongoing development of a series of demonstration gardens and landscape projects the entire campus will develop for both the internal and external communities.
-These gardens now in their 8th year are a partnership with the community and the college.
+These gardens are a partnership with the community and the college.
 Additionally all the work on this planned development is undertaken by the Horticulture Technician Program at Fanshawe and acts as a living laboratory for these horticulturists and arborists in training..

-Throughout the campus and especially in the past eight years numerous trees have been planted, this autumn over forty trees were planted in the new gardens alone.
+Throughout the campus and especially in the past ten years numerous trees have been planted, this autumn over forty trees were planted in the new gardens alone.
 Tree species selection and planting respects the master plan and mission of the garden and introduces unique and unusual plants to the public.
 Fanshawe College currently has the most northerly grown Ben Franklin tree in the world.
 The garden also includes trees from Iran, China, Japan and Florida all happily growing in the Southern Ontario climate.